PeterCamilleri/rctp/README.md

 many diverse requirements.
 They are also crucial in so many aspects of information processing that it should be no surprise that they are intensely studied and analyzed.

+This diversity also shows why no one approach can ever handle all of these requirements.
+In spite of this, we will try to keep as many options open as possible, even if this means we must compromise.
+In general, clarity and simplicity will be favored over complexity and performance.

 WIP